chr0nikler/MachineLearningWrkshp/README.md

 If you truly want to used the notebook the way I gave the presenation, try running this:

-    ipython nbconvert --to slides --post serve MachineLearningWrkshp.ipynb
+    ipython nbconvert --to slides --post serve title-of-the-notebook.ipynb

+where <i>title-of-the-notebook</i> is one of the ipythone notebboks above, such as `Intro\ to\ Machine\ Learning` or `Unsupervised\ Learning`

 This uses nbconvert to turn the notebook into a presenation via Reveal.js, and a server is then spun up to view the presentation.

 Once you've got the presentation up, you can code the examples used by running `ipython qtconsole`.
 The qtconsole is necessary because provides a GUI with which to plot things on.

-And for the extremely lazy, the simple HTML file is also in the repo, which can itself be viewed for the tutorial.
+Clicking on th .ipynb file also renders it fully, if you just want to view the entire presenation passively.